Menu

 What Are Some of the Most Promising Mesothelioma Treatments?

-Promising mesothelioma treatments include surgery, chemotherapy, radiation and multimodal therapies.
+Promising mesothelioma treatments include surgery, chemotherapy, immunotherapy and multimodal therapies.
 The success of any treatment will depend on a number of factors.
 These include stage at diagnosis, type of mesothelioma cancer and overall patient health.

 Common Mesothelioma Treatments